Tracardi/tracardi-api/docs/qa/how_to_send_mails_with_mailchimp.md

 * __Save API key__: If you are unable to change the API key and it does not get saved, try disabling the resource and then enabling it again.
 This may help in saving the updated API key.

-* Troubleshooting: If the issue persists, reach out to the plugin developer or support team to investigate the error and find a solution.
+* __Troubleshooting__: If the issue persists, reach out to the plugin developer or support team to investigate the error and find a solution.

 Additionally, as an alternative solution, you can consider using the SMTP mailer in Tracardi to send emails.
 This can be